 “That’s going to help us determine whether the children have some needs that need to be addressed and we need a referral prior to them going into the K-12 system,” she adds.

-In addition, parents can do a few other things to make sure the early childhood center they're visiting is a quality center.
-Monica Duncan, Michigan's regional director of First Children's Finance, says to not only pay attention to the interactions and what the environment looks like, but also, "what do you feel" when you visit?
+In addition, parents can do a few other things to make sure the early childhood center they’re visiting is a quality center.
+Monica Duncan, former regional director of First Children’s Finance who is now director of early childhood services at IFF (CDFI) , says to not only pay attention to the interactions and what the environment looks like, but also, “what do you feel” when you visit?

 Since not all children learn the same, Smith says it’s important to make sure a program “provides opportunity for individual learning.”